NanoLuc®-HaloTag® Dual Reporter AAV System

 Compared to DNase-Based dPCR Workflows

 AAV2-NanoLuc® viral particles (107GU/ml) were treated at the indicated temperature for 10 minutes.
-Following temperature treatment, the AAV constructs were treated with DNase (red) or TruTiter™ Reagent (green) followed by dPCR.
+Following temperature treatment, the AAV particles were treated with DNase (red) or TruTiter™ Reagent (green) followed by dPCR.
 In parallel, a 24-hour infectivity assay (blue) was performed using HEK293 cells.
 To aid interpretation, data is represented as percent of signal achieved with the room temperature (R.T.) treatment.

 Peptide Mapping Reagents for LC-MS Analysis of AAV Capsid Proteins